So, you’re interested in green energy and want to know the solar energy facts before going forward.

 What type of rebates and incentives are available?

-The federal solar Investment Tax Credit (ITC) is 30% of the system’s net cost for both residential and commercial properties.
-This rate qualifies for all solar systems installed until the end of year 2019.
-This means that solar installations installed after December 2019 won’t qualify for the ITC unless congress passes an extension.
+The 2022 federal solar Investment Tax Credit (ITC) is 26% of the system’s net cost for both residential and commercial properties.
 Adding panels or purchasing batteries for backup on an existing system both qualify for this credit.
 Other services that qualify for the ITC are installing an Electric Vehicle charger, re-roofing, electrical service upgrades, and any expense for water pumping as long as it’s in congruence with the addition of solar panels (or a new system).

-As of 2020 this rate will decrease over the next 3-4 years (depending on if the installation is residential or commercial).
-Year 2020 installations qualify for a 26% rebate, 2021 for 22%, 2022 for 10%, and 2023 installations only qualify for 10% if it is a commercial installations.
+As of 2023 this rate will decrease over the next few years.
+Year 2023 installations qualify for a 22% rebate and installations 2024 or after qualify for 10%.
 For more information on the ITC, click here.
 Qualifying commercial solar energy equipment is also eligible for a cost recovery period of five years according to the Internal Revenue Code.

 The California Solar Initiative (CSI) Incentives are available for both market price homes and low income housing at different rates per kW of solar installed.
 Applications are handled by the homeowner via an independent verifier after the installation is completed.
 Follow these links for more information on the CSI and to a list of FAQ’s.